Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 There is a separate document, explaining the robot types and their specifics.

 The DH parameters are defined in the order Z[Y]X to reflect the order in which the transformations are calculated, same as roll-pitch-yaw from aviation and Euler ZYX angles.
 The gimbal lock is no problem, because the values are only used for description, internally it is avoided.

+The joint parameters are pairwise descriptions of tranlate in mm and rotate in degrees for the Z[Y]X coordinate axis:

 Original set of DH parameters:
 **Djoint:d:theta:a:alpha**